Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class1.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
+By the end of this lesson, students should be able to...

-1. Define
+1. Explain the difference between decimal, binary, and hexadecimal based numbers
-1. Design
+1. Practice converting between decimal, binary, and hexadecimal
-1. Implement
+1. Differentiate between signed and unsigned numbers in binary

 ## Topics
 - Number bases: [decimal], [binary], [hexadecimal]